arhohuttunen/arhohuttunen.com/content/posts/avoiding-unnecessary-null-checks/index.md

 ---
 title: Avoiding Unnecessary Null Checks
 date: 2015-09-21
+summary: Null checks are a common source of bugs and clutter in code.
+This article explores ways to avoid returning or passing nulls, including using the Null Object pattern, throwing exceptions, and designing objects that encapsulate behavior.
+By eliminating nulls, you simplify code, reduce errors, and encourage cleaner design.
+description: Learn strategies to avoid nulls in code, using null objects, exceptions, and better design to reduce checks and prevent errors.
 categories:
   - Software Craft
-summary: Learn how to avoid null checks using null objects, exceptions, and better object design for cleaner, safer, and more maintainable code.
 ---

 The most common reason for writing null checks is that you run into a null pointer exception.
 The second most common reason is that you happened to think about it at some certain case.